 Things to know about Kesari Bath Recipe

 “Kesari” means “Saffron” in a variety of languages which is used in the dish.
-Different regions of the country including Karnataka and Tamil Nadu claim to have originated the dish.
-Though there is no certainty about the origin.
+Different regions of the country, including Karnataka and Tamil Nadu, claim to have originated the dish.
+However, there is no certainty about the origin.

 The mentions of the dish are in ancient texts from the 12th century.
 This includes Manasollasa, a work of King Someshvara III.

-Though it is a dessert, Kesari Bath is also served for breakfast in South India.
+Though a dessert, Kesari Bath is also served for breakfast in South India.
 The dish is called “Jonnadula Halwa” in North India.
 In Karnataka, the pudding is served on banana leaves.
-Bangladesh also popularly prepares the dessert.
+Bangladesh also popularly prepares this dessert.